nguyentbanh/Crunchy/README.md

 #### Batch-mode

 When no sequence of series addresses is provided, the batch-mode source file will be read (which is *CrunchyRoll.txt* in the current work directory.
 Each line in this file is processed contain the URL of a series and can support some of the command line parameter (like `-e`).
 This makes it ideal to manage a large sequence of series addresses.

+#### Configuration file

+Starting from version 1.4.0, Crunchy store some information in a config.json file.
+The file which is use have to be in the folder you are calling Crunchy.
+This is partly by design and a limitation on where Crunchy can find files.

+This file store some informations like your username and password.

+You don't need to create that file as Crunchy will create it for you, the first time you run it.
+Each run will update the content of the file, so it you run crunchy with your credential on the command line, it will add them to config file.

+There are some parameter that the config file can accept which are not created by default, and some of them are cannont be set form the command line parameter.

+Don't mess with them if you don't know what you are doing.

+Here are the list of valid parameter in the config file:

+ - Output options
+  * `merge` see `--merge`
+  * `format` see `--format`
+  * `output` see `--output`
+  * `nametmpl` see `--nametmpl`
+  * `tag` see `--tag`
+  * `resolution` see `--resolution`

+ - Login related options:
+  * `pass` see `--user`
+  * `user` see `--pass`
+  * `userAgent` set the user agent reported by Crunchy while crawling pages
+  * `logUsingApi`
+  * `logUsingCookie`
+  * `crSessionUrl`
+  * `crDeviceType`
+  * `crAPIVersion`
+  * `crLocale`
+  * `crSessionKey`
+  * `crLoginUrl`
+  * `crUserId`
+  * `crUserKey`

+ - Generated values: don't touch them:
+  * `crDeviceId`
+  * `crSessionId`

+Some of theses login related options are not going to be documented on what to put there for _legal_ reason.

+Crunchy will also create a `.cookie.jar` file in the output folder (by default the current folder) it is the file used by Crunchy to store the web cookies.

 #### Examples